JoergR75/rocm-6.4.2-pytorch-2.8.0-rdna4-docker-automated-deployment/README.md

     ```bash
     pip3 uninstall torch torchvision
     ```
-- Assign the full SSD capacity during installation.
+- Assign the full storage capacity during installation.
 - Install **OpenSSH** for remote SSH management.

 ### 2️⃣ **Download the Script from the Repository**